COM498/Fall2019/README.md

 The stored procedures that deal with dates and times has been set to use `Eastern Standard Time`.
 Please adjust this if needed for other areas.

-Please note: this can only be run on a Linux Server.
+Please note: this can only be accessed from a separate machine.
+Redis does not allow the host to store sessions properly.

 <h3>Troubleshooting</h3>